nowling-lab/asaph/tutorials/pca.md

 line_32	2.4899268824159315	-2.177898665769419	-0.15243794901799274	-0.13712827848692657
 line_38	-0.5689557880617656	-0.34942765856267216	-0.2130572294672218	-0.5187670246143677
 ```

+## More Details
+Asaph provides two ways (allele counts and genotype categories) of encoding SNPs as features.
+In the first approach, a separate column in the feature matrix is created for each allele.
+For example, if using biallelic SNPs and a site has "A" and "T" alleles, then two columns will be created.
+The columns will store the number of copies of each allele.
+For diploid organisms, this means the two columns will have values of (0, 2), (2, 0), (1, 1), or (0, 0).
+For the second approach, a separate column is created for each genotype.
+If using biallelic SNPs and a site has "A" and "T" alleles, then three columns correspond to "A/A", "A/T", and "T/T" will be created.
+These columns are treated as mutually exclusive so only one column will have a 1 for each sample.
+If the genotype is unknown for a sample, then all three columns will have values of 0.

+Asaph supports three ways (feature hashing, bottom-k sketching, and reservoir sampling) of subsampling variants.
+For feature hashing and bottom-k sketching, a string is generated for each column such as "2L\_5453\_A" (allele counts), "2L\_345345\_T" (allele counts), or "2L\_345345\_homo\_0" (genotype categories).
+With feature hashing, the number of dimensions is specified ahead of time and columns are mapped to a particular feature as `feature_idx = abs(hash(s)) % n_dimensions`.
+This will cause collisions in which the values of multiple variants will be summed up.
+This is a form of lossy compression.
+For bottom-k sketching, only the `n_dimensions` columns with the smallest hash values are kept.
+For reservoir sampling, `n_dimensions` columns are chosen randomly with uniform probability.

+By default, Asaph uses allele counts with feature hashing to encode the feature matrix.
+The number of dimensions is calculated from the Johnson–Lindenstrauss lemma based on the number of samples detected and the expected minimum fraction of the chromosome that the inversion occupies.
+The default assumption is that an inversion occupies 10% of a chromosome.

 ## What's Next?
 Now that the data has been prepared, imported, and PCA was performed, you can move on to [detecting and localizing inversions](localizing-inversions.md).